-The Blue Boa deck is still seen in competitive play, and sometimes it can manage to fight through the top meta decks and make it far.
-If you have the cards and want to take Boa Hancock on a test run, play against friends, or even give her a shot in tournament play, I’ll cover the list and the deck’s strategy here!
+The Blue Boa deck is still seen in locals, and sometimes it can manage to fight through the top meta decks and make it far.
+If you have the cards and want to take Boa Hancock on a test run, play against friends, or even give her a shot in tournament play, I’ll cover the list and the deck’s strategy here.
+I’ll also share different cards you can include in the list!

 Leader